 How To Let Your ‘Almost’ Relationship Go (When You’re The One Holding On)

-woman learning how to get over someone she never dated
+Do you know how to get over someone you never even dated?

 How do you get over someone you never dated officially?
 Things seemed like they were going well, and you tried hard to make the relationship work.